catalyst/developing-with-cwp/docs/01_InstallingCWPSilverStripe.md

 ## Install Composer

 Composer is needed to install SilverStripe.
-So please install composer by running these commands...
+So please install composer by running these commands.
+If you get any RED coloured errors in the terminal please STOP at this point and let your instructor know.
+Its best to resolve any issues with the composer install at this time, otherwise you may need to repeat some of the steps below.

 ```
 sudo apt-get install curl php-cli php-mbstring git unzip